WHAT IS AN ANAL FISSURE?

 HOW LONG IS THE RECOVERY AFTER SURGERY?

-It is important to note that complete healing with both medical and surgical treatments can take up to approximately 6-10 weeks.
+It is important to note that complete healing with both medical and surgical treatments can take up to approximately 6-12 weeks.
 However, acute pain after surgery often disappears after a few days.
-Most patients will be able to return to work and resume daily activities in a few short days after the surgery.
+Most patients will be able to return to work and resume daily activities a few short days after the surgery.

 CAN FISSURES LEAD TO COLON CANCER?

 Absolutely not.
-Persistent symptoms, however, need careful evaluation since other conditions other than an anal fissure can cause similar symptoms.
+Persistent symptoms, however, need careful evaluation since conditions other than an anal fissure can cause similar symptoms.
 Your colon and rectal surgeon may request additional tests, even if your fissure has successfully healed.
 A colonoscopy may be required to exclude other causes of rectal bleeding.

 WHAT IS A COLON AND RECTAL SURGEON?